candcook/FOQUS/docs/source/chapt_sdoe/examples-nonuniform.rst

 6. To examine each of the created designs, select **View** and choose the columns to be included, and click **Plot**.
 For this example we included only the 4 input columns to keep each plot to a moderate size.
 Note that two plots are created for each design.
 The first is the **Closest Distance by Weight (CDBW) plot**, and the second is the more familiar **pairwise scatterplot** of the created design.

 Recall that there are two portions to the CDBW plot.
 The lower section shows a histogram of the weights in the candidate set.
 Note that the range of values goes from 1 to the MWR value selected.
-For the figure below, we are looking at a design created with a MWR value of 2.
+For the figure below, we are looking at a design created with an MWR value of 2.
 The shape of the histogram shows what values were available to be selected from.
 The top portion of the plot, has a vertical line for each of the design points selected (in this case 10 vertical lines for 10 design points).
-The location of each vertical line shows the weight for the selected design point.
-This allows the user to see how much emphasis was placed on getting the larger weight values into the design.
+The location of each vertical line on the x-axis shows the weight for the selected design point.
+In addition, the length of the line shows how far away each point is from its nearest neighbor.
+In general, the design points with the larger weights have neighbors that are closer to it, than those with smaller weights.
+Therefore, this plot allows the user to see how much emphasis was placed on getting the larger weight values into the design and gives a sense of the relative proximity of points for different weight values.

 .. figure:: figs/NUSFex2_CDBW_MWR_2.png
    :alt: Home Screen